harshvishu/mocker/README.md

 - [ ] Support swagger & postman collection
 - [ ] Support socket
 - [ ] Support for .yaml files
+- [ ] Binary for running the tool
+- [ ] Distribution using homebrew

+## Usage
+Clone the repository
+use `cargo run` command

+### use flags
+--s for path to look for config files.
+Default is the root of the project "."
+--p for port to run the mock server on. default is 8080